waterfloo/8812au-20210629/README.md

 Question: Is WPA3 supported?

-Answer: WPA3-SAE support is in this driver according to Realtek, however, for it to work with current Linux distros, you will likely need to download, compile and install the current development version of wpa_supplicant at the following site:
+Answer: WPA3-SAE support is in this driver according to Realtek, however, for it to work with some current Linux distros, you will need to download, compile and install the current development version of wpa_supplicant at the following site: